Japan: 'Minister of loneliness' tackles mental health crisis | DW | 23.04.2021

 Those most at risk of income adversity are part-time workers in the entertainment, travel and hospitality industries and women, who are typically in less well-paid jobs in the service sector.

-Skorji says women have been particularly hard hit by the impacts of the pandemic.
+Skorji said women have been particularly hard-hit by the impacts of the pandemic.

 "It is particularly worrying to see suicide numbers rising among women, many of whom have lost their part-time jobs and therefore their incomes and often have an increased workload in the home or are having to take care of elderly relatives," Skorji said.